relentlesscoder/WSE/readme.md

     Crawler will keep running and crawls every 2 hours: ant crawl

-    To generate the news input for MALLET: ant interdata
+    To generate the news input for MALLET (with window size of 2 weeks ): ant interdata

     Then run Shell Script to call MALLET to generate topics: